aws-amplify/amplify-backend/PROJECT_ARCHITECTURE.md

 # Project Tenets

 Tenets are preferences for one way of doing things where the alternative is not necessarily _bad_, but we have chosen to do it a certain way because we think it is more consistent/maintainable/readable/etc.
+Tenets are also not dogma.
+In some situations it makes sense to do something that goes against a tenet.

 1. Composition > inheritance
 2. Dependency injection > importing implementations